verisoul/web-sample-app/README.md

 ## Verisoul Web Sample App

 ### Overview
-The purpose of this app is to demonstrate Verisoul's Javascript SDK by use of the npm module.
+The purpose of this app is to demonstrate Verisoul's Javascript SDK by use of the private npm module.
 The repository contains a [React](https://reactjs.org/) app that uses Verisoul NPM package `@verisoul/ui` alongside an [Express](https://expressjs.com/) API server.

+_To run the app a Verisoul API Key and NPM token are required._ Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get set started.

 ### Getting Started
 1. Clone the repository